dooleydiligent/creepo/README.md

 ### Creepo
-  - a cachining multi-format repository proxy for small network usage
+  - a caching, multi-format repository / proxy for small network usage

 ### Motivation
 Once in a while you find yourself on a network put together by unsupervised children.
 In such case